 Electronic invoice in the Philippines: Electronic Invoicing System – EIS

-The Philippines is moving forward with the implementation of its new Electronic Invoicing System (EIS).
-The Bureau of Internal Revenue (BIR) is leading the effort to roll out electronic invoicing nationwide.
+The Philippines is moving forward with the implementation of the new electronic invoicing system known as the Electronic Invoicing System (EIS).
+The Bureau of Internal Revenue (BIR) is responsible for the mass adoption of e-Invoicing in the country.

 The EIS is a digital platform designed to receive, process, and store sales data transmitted by taxpayers through their electronic invoices or receipts issued via CAS, POS, or invoicing software.